 In order maximize their chances of applying before an eligible occupation or the FSW program fills, potential applicants are encouraged to start evaluating their FSW eligibility and to begin documenting their credentials as soon as possible.

 This Canada skilled worker program exists for those wish to reside in the Province of Quebec.
 This program requires that the applicant be willing to demonstrate some proficiency in French, as French is one of the province’s two official languages.
 Although no formal language test is required, the applicant will be assessed on their language ability at a personal selection interview.
 Some of the benefits of this program include that there is no list of eligible occupations.
 Think you may be a skilled worker?
-Take our free online Canadian immigration assessment now.
+Take our online Canadian immigration assessment now.